 Here’s the short story:

-QMC has three projects in the energy metals space, but only one of those is anyone talking about.
-Why they’re talking about it is, Cat Lake was supposed to be Canada’s great lithium town back in the 1950’s, and the Lithium Corporation of Canada (such as mining companies were imaginatively named back then) spent all sorts of money plunging shafts and building ramps and moving equipment in and drilling, and planning for the town that would accompany the mine, where all the workers would live and drink and screw their wages away, and many millions would be made.
+QMC has three projects ongoing, but only one, the Irgon Mine Project is in the energy metals space that anyone is talking about.
+Why they’re talking about it is because Cat Lake was supposed to be Canada’s great lithium town back in the 1950’s, and the Lithium Corporation of Canada (such as mining companies were imaginatively named back then) spent all sorts of money plunging a shaft, moving equipment onsite, drilling, and planning for the town that would accompany the mine where all the workers would live and drink and screw their wages away.
+Many millions would be made.

 Then the price of lithium crashed and the big city folk took their machinery away and left this:

-That fuzzy grey picture that the sun has beaten away to a shadow, that’s what things used to look like.
+That fuzzy grey picture that the sun has beaten away to a shadow, is what things used to look like.
 If only those ‘electrical cars of the future’ would show up, eh?

 The Cat Lake play has indicated historic reserves, as you can see on the sign, of 1.2 million tons of lithium oxide.
 Assuming that hasn’t rolled down the hill and been swept away by the currents of the last seventy years, it’s likely that lithium is still around.

-And if you ask the QMC folk, they’ll tell you it’s around in great lumps of spodumene.
+And if you ask the QMC folk, they’ll tell you the lithium is around in great lumps of spodumene.
 In fact, those lumps are so great, they’ve tripped over them more than once.

-Spodumene isn’t found in microbial bits, it’s found in huge ass veins, and though hit costs more to process than the brines down in South America, it takes far less time to turn around, requires far less land to handle, and comes in higher grades, making it worth the time taken to explore for more.
+Spodumene isn’t found in microbial bits, it’s found in huge ass pgematite dikes and though it costs more to process lithium derived from spodumene than it does to process lithium from the brines down in South America, it takes far less time to extract the lithium, it requires far less land to manage, and it comes in higher grades, making it worth the time taken to explore for more.